 Calhoun County School District will continue to design bus routes that will accommodate controlled open school enrollment within the confines of safety and economic feasibility.
 At the present time, there are two bus connection points in the district whereby students can transfer and connect to a school of their choice.
-A parent will be selected by each school to represent and communicate with other parents and the community about open enrollment issues.

 The district shall make information available to parents to assist them in making informed choices about where to send their children to school.
-This information will provide statistical data as well as general information about each of the five schools in the district.
+This information will provide statistical data as well as general information about each of the four schools in the district.
 Additional information can be provided on an individual basis on request.
 For further information contact:

-Vicki Davis 20859 Central Avenue East Room G-20 Blountstown, FL 32424 850-674-8733 ext 22
+Debbie Williams 20859 Central Avenue East Room G-20 Blountstown, FL 32424 850-674-8733 ext 21